 In honor of the re-release of Living and Dying with Dogs, now titled Living and Dying with Dogs, Turbo Edition, I am reposting my original introduction to Duke Miller.
 I helped Duke get this book published along with a friend of his, John of John’s Motorcycle Storage and Rare Book Disposal who serves as our official publisher and it was an honor.
 While not a light-hearted read by any stretch of the imagination, it is an important book.
 Besides, it teaches you the numbers from one to ten in Swahili, Thai, Spanish and OuterSpacian.

 Now readers – I did not sneak into his boudoir to get this shot.
-This is honest-to-God the picture he sent me which, since the title of his book includes “dog,” is supposed to prove that he actually does live with dogs – or at least sleep with them.
+This is honest-to-God the picture Duke Miller sent me for this post which, since the title of his book includes “dog,” is supposed to prove that he actually does live with dogs – or at least sleep with them.

 I met Duke in the author chat room on Booktrope’s (our publisher’s) internal web site in October 2013.
 It was a pretty dull place until he showed up.
 Nothing but tips on how to market your book, or meet and greets with other authors.
 He was so honest, so hilarious, so original I just had to check out his book on Wattpad.

 WOW.
 He blew me away.
 So much so that I wrote a blurb for his back cover, along with several other authors.

 Here’s what I wrote: “If John Lennon had been an aid worker in the dark places of the world, this is the book he would have written.
 Duke Miller has the same brutal poet’s soul, which, combined with a dry wit and illuminating vision, should make this book an instant classic.”